Seminole State College Educational Foundation, Inc.

 The Corporation is formed for charitable, benevolent, educational, scientific and literary purposes, and has no stated capitol.

-The Trustees of the Corporation shall be from twelve to twenty-four in number, all of whom shall be members of the Corporation.
+The (Trustees) of the Corporations shall be twenty-nine in number, all of whom shall be members of the Corporation.
 At the first meeting of the members of the Corporation at least one-third of the Trustees shall be elected for terms of one year, at least one-third for terms of two years, and the remainder for terms of three years.
-At each annual meeting of the members thereafter, Trustees shall be elected to fill the offices of the Trustees whose terms expire at said annual meeting, to serve for terms of three years, or any shorter term, and until their successors are named and have assumed offices as Trustees; provided further that nothing herein contained shall prevent any Trustee from being elected to succeed himself in said office.
+At each annual meeting, thereafter, Trustees shall be elected to fill the offices of the Trustees whose terms expire at said annual meeting, to serve for terms of three years, or any shorter term, and until their successors are named and have assumed offices as Trustees; provided further that nothing herein contained shall prevent any Trustee from being elected to succeed himself in said office.

-The President of SEMINOLE STATE COLLEGE and the President of the SEMINOLE STATE COLLEGE EDUCATIONAL FOUNDATION, INC., shall be members of the Board of Trustees with the right to vote.
+The President of SEMINOLE STATE COLLEGE and the Executive Director of the SEMINOLE STATE COLLEGE Educational Foundation, Inc., shall be ex-officio members of the Board of Trustees with the right to vote.

 The Trustees shall not receive compensation for their services as such, but may be reimbursed by the Corporation for any authorized expenses incurred by them in the performance of their duties as Trustees.

-In no instance and under no circumstance shall any part of the corporate estate, whether principal, income, or accumulations, be distributed to, revert to or inure to the benefit of (a) any donor or his heirs or personal representatives, (b) any stockholders, members, trustees, or officers of this corpration; provided however, that the President of the Foundation and the Treasurer may be paid salaries for services rendered in the performance of their duties; provided further, that in this Article, or elsewhere in the Articles of Incorporation, nothing contained herein shall be construed to prevent a distribution from the corporate estate, otherwise properly made in accordance with the provisions and purposes hereof by reason of the fact that one or more of the Trustees hereunder or of the stockholders, members, directors, trustees or officers of this Corporation, may be connected or associated with the distributee as a shareholder, members, trustee, director, officer or in any other capacity.
+In no instance and under no circumstance shall any part of the corporate estate, whether principle, income, or accumulations, be distributed to, revert to or inure to the benefit of (a) any donor or his heirs or personal representatives, (b) and stockholders, , trustees, or officers or this corporation; provided however, that the Secretary, Treasurer or others holding College or Foundation administrative positions may be paid salaries for services rendered in the performance of their duties; provided further, that in this Article, or elsewhere in the Articles of Incorporation, nothing contained herein shall be construed to prevent a distribution from the corporate estate, otherwise properly made in accordance with the provisions and purposes hereof by reason of the fact that one of more of the Trustees hereunder or of the stockholder, directors, trustees or officers of this Corporation, may be connected or associated with the distributee as a shareholder, , trustee, director, officer or in any other capacity.

-In the event SEMINOLE STATE COLLEGE is not in existence and/or is not then exempt under Section 115 of the Internal Revenue Code as a governmental instrumentality, then upon the termination or liquidation of the Corporation for any reason, after all liabilities of said Corporation have been paid, the remaining assets of the Corporation shall be turned over to any Federal, State, County or City governmental entity, for a public purpose, as the Board of Trustees shall determine.
+In the event Seminole State College is not in existence and/or is not then exempt under Section 115 of the Internal Revenue Code as a governmental instrumentality, then upon the termination or liquidation of the Corporation for any reasons, after all liabilities of said Corporations have been paid, the remaining assets of the Corporation shall be turned over to any Federal, State, County, or City governmental entity, for a public purpose, as the Board of Trustees shall determine.